Capital Gains Tax

 When you come to us for capital gains tax advice, we’ll also guide you through decisions around whether to dispose of assets in the form of gifts, to sell them, or even swap them.

 We’ll suggest ways in which you and your partner or spouse can maximise available allowances.
 And we’ll take into account how CGT overlaps with other taxes and associated reliefs, such as entrepreneurs’ relief and investors’ relief on shares.

 When thinking about succession planning in particular, the ways in which inheritance tax and CGT interact means this always requires serious thought.
 There are also specific rules around CGT that apply to those who are non-residents for tax purposes and for assets held in trusts.

-Because CGT is complicated, and will invariably cut across your personal and business finances, a consultation is always the best place to start – get in touch today to get the capital gains tax advice you need.
+Because CGT is complicated, and will invariably cut across your personal and business finances, a consultation is always the best place to start – get in touch today to speak to an expert capital gains tax accountant and get the advice you need.